pgr-me/RasmussenMLProject4/p4/README.md

 # Peter Rasmussen, Programming Assignment 4

-This Python 3 program trains the k nearest neighbor predictor across six datasets, using accuracy for the classification data and normalized interquantile root mean squared error for the regression data.
+This Python 3 program employs perceptrons, multi-layer perceptrons, and autoencoders to predict classification and regression targets.

 ## Getting Started

 The package is designed to be executed as a module from the command line.
 The user must specify the output directory as illustrated below.
-The PRasmussenAlgospa2/resources directory provides example output files - which echo the dynamically-generated input - for the user.
+The RasmussenMLProject4/data directory provides example output files for the user.

 ```shell
 python -m path/to/p4  -i path/to/in_dir -o path/to/out_dir/ -k <folds> -v <val frac> -r <random state>